Quantitative-Conservation-Lab/Warlick_etal_2023_ESR/README.md

 ### Details of Article

-(Citation here, see example)

 Warlick AJ, DS Johnson, TS Gelatt, and SJ Converse.
 2022.
-Environmental drivers of demography and potential factors limiting the recovery of an endangered marine top predator.
-Ecosphere 2022:e4325. https://doi.org/10.1002/ecs2.4325.
+Examining the effect of environmental variability on the viability of endangered Steller sea lions using an integrated population model.
+Animal Conservation. https://doi.org/10.3354/esr01282

 ### How to Use this Repository